rdcj-research/rdcj-research.github.io/index.md

   - Classifies methods (e.g., **hypothetico-deductive**, **abductive**, **phenomenological**) by input/output logic.
   - Compares historical shifts (e.g., Aristotelian→Galilean→Popperian transitions).
   - Serves as a structured overview for methodological transparency.

+- **Catalogue of Symbolic Computation and Symbolic Systems**
+  A **comprehensive reference** to the foundations, tools, and traditions of symbolic reasoning:
+  - Covers **formal systems** (e.g., algebra, logic, automata, rewriting systems) **and informal traditions** (e.g., I Ching, runic scripts, alchemical diagrams).
+  - Explores **symbolic modelling** in mathematics, language, music, myth, and computation.
+  - Highlights structural parallels between **cultural artefacts and computational logic**.
+  - Maps the evolution of **symbolic tools from ritual to machine**, across historical and epistemic contexts.
+  - Intended as a **foundational resource** for symbolic science, harmonic modelling, and meaning-based computation.

 ---